 Is the Virtualization Admin Role Changing?

-As we move closer to a Software-Defined Datacenter (SDDC), I am seeing the virtualization admin taking center stage as someone that plays a hybrid role of understanding and executing on compute, network and storage.
+As we move closer to a Software-Defined Datacenter (SDDC), I am seeing the virtualization admin taking center stage as someone who plays a hybrid role of understanding and executing on compute, network and storage.

 In traditional environments, folks typically work in silos and are engaged when a discussion about their piece of infrastructure is needed.
 As more work is being done in vCenter, the virtualization admin, who is comfortable in vCenter, will be delivering those services through software.